June 13, 2017 / J. Ott / Comments Off on This Glow-in-the-Dark Cinematography Will Have You Straight Trippin’

 I love the idea and the execution!
 Not only is glow-in-the-dark photo paper readily available from craft supply stores, but also glow-in-the-dark paint and even makeup.
 What that brought to my mind is Thad Nurski’s short film “A Dimly Lit Room” which uses blacklight-reactive makeup to create some hypnotic low-light visuals.
 “A Dimly Lit Room” just had its premiere at Dances with Films in Los Angeles.
 I hope it will be available online in full soon.
-In the meantime, here is the teaser:
+EDIT Oct 2017: Here it is:

 Even with a medium as old as film, people are creating new visual effects.
 I have to think that as low-light cinematography gets better and cheaper, we’ll start to see more exploration of filming with alternative light sources.
 Who’s afraid of the dark?

 I’m a real sucker for clever uses of timelapse cinematography.
 This one must’ve taken a long time to make…